Rozlyne Clarke

 Rozlyne Clarke (born Roslyn Elisabeth Howell, 9 July 1967) is an Australian make-up artist who also had a career as a musical theatre actor and dance music singer.
 From 1990 she was based in Europe, where she had three top 20 hits on the French Singles Chart, with "Eddy Steady Go" (No. 8, November 1990), "Gorgeous" (May 1991) and "Dancin' Is Like Makin' Love" (November).
-"Eddy Steady Go" also reached the top 30 on the Belgian Ultratop 50 Singes (Flemish chart).
+"Eddy Steady Go" also reached the top 30 on the Belgian Ultratop 50 Singles (Flemish chart).
 After 1997 Clarke focussed on providing make-up; she returned to Australia and works as Rozlyne Vidal.
-She has also continued to perform as a Musical Theatre artist and worked with Opera Australia for 6 consequetive seasons as an actress.
+She has also continued to perform as a Musical Theatre artist and worked with Opera Australia for 6 consecutive seasons as an actress.
 She is also a Teacher of Make-up.
 Productions as a performer in Australia include "Sheila" Chorus Line, "Reno Sweeney" Anything Goes, "Aurora" Kiss of the Spiderwoman, "Sister Robert Anne" Nunsense, "The Official" Wicked, "Paula" Catch me if you can, "Fairy Godmother" Cinderella, "Aunt March" Little Woman.